Mike Dodds

 - 2008-2012: Postdoc in the Computer Laboratory, University of Cambridge, working with Matthew Parkinson and Peter Sewell.

-- 2012-2017: Lecturer (approximately, an associate professor) in the University of York, UK.
+- 2012-2017: Lecturer (approximately, an associate professor) at the University of York, UK.

 - 2017-present: Principal Scientist at Galois, Inc.